pgrm/pgrm.github.io/_posts/2016/2016-02-16-vagrant-on-windows-with-gulp-watch.markdown

 # Vagrant RSync Problems and Solutions

 We already started with the problems.
 It's an extra command which needs to keep running all the time.
 It's not a big deal, but it just doesn't seem right.
-Unfortunately this is not everything:
+Unfortunately, this is not everything:

 ## Problems

 - RSync works only one way.
 There is no way to get the files out of the VM again with this configuration.
-  Of course you can still get them out, the changes done inside the VM just won't end up magically on your local machine.
+  Of course, you can still get them out, the changes done inside the VM just won't end up magically on your local machine.
 - RSync tries to have an exact clone of your host folder on the VM.
 This sounds good at first, until you realize what that actually means: